AlexMisra1/Coral-Anomaly-Detector/README.md

-# This model will detect anomalies in Coral
+# This model will predict whether Coral has anomalies or not

 - uses binary classification
 - binary classification is dictated by whether the coral is bleached or not